aws/aws-cdk/packages/@aws-cdk/core/README.md

 Some resources support a [CreationPolicy][creation-policy] to be specified as a CfnOption.

 The creation policy is invoked only when AWS CloudFormation creates the associated resource.
-Currently, the only AWS CloudFormation resources that support creation policies are AWS::AutoScaling::AutoScalingGroup, AWS::EC2::Instance, AWS::CloudFormation::WaitCondition and AWS::AppStream::Fleet.
+Currently, the only AWS CloudFormation resources that support creation policies are `CfnAutoScalingGroup`, `CfnInstance`, `CfnWaitCondition` and `CfnFleet`.

-The CfnFleet resource from the `aws-appstream` module supports specifying `startFleet` as a property of the creationPolicy on the resource options.
-Setting it to true will make AWS CloudFormation wait until the fleet is started before continuing with the creation of resources that depend on the fleet.
+The `CfnFleet` resource from the `aws-appstream` module supports specifying `startFleet` as a property of the creationPolicy on the resource options.
+Setting it to true will make AWS CloudFormation wait until the fleet is started before continuing with the creation of resources that depend on the fleet resource.

 ```ts
 import { CfnFleet } from 'aws-cdk-lib/aws-appstream';